capstone-paccar/v2v-interface/SETUP.md

 ## Background
 Standing for "better approach to mobile ad-hoc networking," B.A.T.M.A.N Advanced or **batman-adv** is the linux-based network routing protocol used to manage Ad-Hoc mesh networks in the Vehicle-to-Vehicle Update Delivery System.
 To learn more about this protocol, here is the [official documentation](https://www.open-mesh.org/projects/batman-adv/wiki/Doc-overview).

+### Some Things to Note
+* When running on multiple Pis, ensure that all programming files are the same and that the hostname is different for each Pi.
+* You may also need to change the first line of **update.txt** for each Pi for the program to function.
+* To test further, try pinging another device by using the **ping** command in the terminal followed by the IP address of another Pi.
+* Ethernet must be unplugged for the v2v_interface program to run correctly.
+* Following this guide will disable your Pi's integrated WiFi.
 ***

 ## Performing Initial Raspberry Pi Setup